 Yeah that’s kinda true.
-BUT I’m here to tell you that they are actually really important, why you should have a T&C statement on your blog and what it should include.
-So put on your thinking caps and let’s learn about the wild and wonderful world of blog terms and conditions!!
+BUT I’m here to tell you that they are actually really important, why you should have a T&C statement on your website and what it should include.
+So put on your thinking caps and let’s learn about the wild and wonderful world of terms and conditions!!
 (Ok I’m trying to make this more fun – humor me, k thanks?)

 First off, what are terms and conditions?